 Our unrestricted cash balance was \$29.0 million at December 31, 2015 compared to \$39.4 million at December 31, 2014.
-Working capital increased to \$408.5 million at December 31, 2015 from \$366.1 million at December 31, 2014.
-The increase in working capital was primarily due to decreases in accounts payable, billings on uncompleted contracts in excess of costs and estimated earnings, deferred revenue and accrued liabilities, partially offset by decreases in inventory, costs and estimated earnings in excess of billings on uncompleted contracts and accounts receivable.
+Working capital increased to \$498.1 million at December 31, 2015 from \$433.3 million at December 31, 2014.
+The increase in working capital was primarily due to decreases in accounts payable, accrued liabilities, billings on uncompleted contracts in excess of costs and estimated earnings and deferred revenue, partially offset by decreases in inventory and accounts receivable.
 The decreases in accounts payable and billings on uncompleted contracts in excess of costs and estimated earnings were primarily caused by lower product sales activity in North America.
+The decrease in accrued liabilities was primarily due to a decrease in accrued salaries and other benefits.
 The decrease in deferred revenue was primarily due to the timing of product sales projects in North America and the Eastern Hemisphere and the timing of contract operations projects in Mexico, partially offset by an increase in deferred revenue related to a product sales project in Bolivia.
-The decrease in accrued liabilities was primarily due to decreases in accrued salaries and other benefits and income taxes payable.
 The decrease in inventory was primarily driven by a decrease in work in progress in North America largely resulting from product sales projects with affiliates accounted for under the completed contract method prior to the Spin-off and lower product sales activity.
-The decrease in accounts receivable was primarily driven by the timing of payments from customers in Mexico and Bolivia.
-The decrease in costs and estimated earnings in excess of billings on uncompleted contracts was primarily caused by lower product sales activity in the Eastern Hemisphere.